rnascunha/pusha/README.md

 *+ SSL packet sent[853]
 * Wating response...
 *+ Received 602 bytes
-*- ERROR sending Web push request
+*+ Web push request sent successfully
 > HTTP response: 201 Created
 ```
 Output with verbose mode on (-v).

-	The **push** tool is a good source to learn how to the **pusha** library.
+> The **push** tool is a good source to learn how to the **pusha** library.
 It construct the push request step by step using some "internal" structures, learning how to manipulate the library.
 ## Examples

 There is two examples that shows how to use the **Pusha** library.
 The examples will print the information as a HTTP request should be.
 Both examples begin importing the *private* key from a PEM file.
 The only diference is the interface used: